rtCamp/Frappe-Manager/docs/guides/index.md

     ---

-    Access Mailpit for email testing and Adminer for database inspection — available on every bench by default.
+    Access Mailpit for email testing and Adminer for database inspection — enabled by default on dev benches.

 -   :lucide-code-2:{ .lg .middle } &nbsp; **[VSCode Integration](vscode.md)**